7 Days of Funk (album): Background

-Calvin "Snoopzilla" Broadus and Damon "Dām-Funk" Riddick met in Los Angeles on February 16, 2011, at the opening of The Dogg House—an exhibition of Snoop-inspired artwork—when the latter performed at a gallery party thrown for Joe Cool, the illustrator behind the cover artwork to several Snoop records including his seminal 1993 debut album, Doggystyle.
-Impressed by Dām's P-Funk-inspired beats, Snoop grabbed the microphone and freestyled for more than an hour.
-"It felt like magic," Snoop recalls.
-After the initial meeting, the two paired when the rapper invited the funk musician to play keyboard and keytar onstage for a performance at Funk n Soul Extravaganza at the SXSW Music Festival on March 19, 2011.
-They forged a mutual admiration; then unexpectedly, Snoop sent Dām a cryptic SoundCloud message: "I need some of that heat."
-For Stones Throw Records founder Chris "Peanut Butter Wolf" Manak, "It made perfect sense for them to [collaborate].
-They're approximately the same age, and they both [represent] Los Angeles funk the hardest."
+Calvin "Snoopzilla" Broadus and Damon "Dam-Funk" Riddick met in Los Angeles on February 16, 2011, at the opening of The Dogg House—an exhibition of Snoop-inspired artwork—when the latter performed at a gallery party thrown for Joe Cool, the illustrator behind the cover artwork to several Snoop Dogg's records including his debut album Doggystyle (1993) Impressed by Dam-Funk's P-Funk-inspired beats, Snoop Dogg grabbed the microphone and freestyled for more than an hour.
+"It felt like magic," Snoop Dogg recalls.
+After the initial meeting, the two paired when Snoop Dogg invited Dam-Funk to play keyboard and keytar onstage for a performance at Funk n Soul Extravaganza at the SXSW Music Festival on March 19.
+They forged a mutual admiration; then unexpectedly, Snoop Dogg sent Dam-Funk a cryptic SoundCloud message: "I need some of that heat."
+According to Stones Throw Records founder Chris "Peanut Butter Wolf" Manak, the collaboration made sense because they were approximately the same age and both strongly represented Los Angeles-based funk.